IBM/couchbackup/README.md

                                                          |_|
 ```

-CouchBackup is a command-line utility that allows a Cloudant or CouchDB database to be backed up to a text file.
+CouchBackup is a command-line utility that backs up a Cloudant or CouchDB database to a text file.
 It comes with a companion command-line utility that can restore the backed up data.

 ## Limitations

-Couchbackup has some restrictions in the data it's able to backup:
+CouchBackup has some restrictions in the data it's able to backup:

-* **couchbackup does not do CouchDB replication as such, it simply streams through a database's `_changes` feed, and uses `POST /db/_bulk_get` to fetch the documents, storing the documents it finds on disk.**
+* **`couchbackup` does not do CouchDB replication as such, it simply streams through a database's `_changes` feed, and uses `POST /db/_bulk_get` to fetch the documents, storing the documents it finds on disk.**
-* **couchbackup does not support backing up or restoring databases containing documents with attachments.
-It is recommended to store attachments directly in an object store.
+* **`couchbackup` does not support backing up or restoring databases containing documents with attachments.
+The recommendation is to store attachments directly in an object store.
 DO NOT USE THIS TOOL FOR DATABASES CONTAINING ATTACHMENTS.** [Note](#note-on-attachments)

 ## Installation